 Japanese Knotweed Root is an angiogenesis modulator, stimulating the formation of new blood vessels and the healing of damaged ones in areas such as burned skin, but also stops the development of new vessels and blood flow in areas where it should not occur, such as in malignant and benign tumor formation.
 It maintains the blood vessels themselves and as part of this action, has specific modulating and protectant actions on the endothelial cells that line the blood vessels.

 For further study on Lyme Disease coinfections, consider reading Stephen Buhner’s informative books.
-Plant tinctures and powders for capsules are available here at BeneficialBotanicals.com
+Japanese Knotweed Root tincture is available here at BeneficialBotanicals.com